Williams Brothers Fire Athletic Past Barca Into Copa Semis - UrduPoint

 Athletic struck inside the first minute through Gorka Guruzeta, but Barcelona turned the game around with goals from Robert Lewandowski and 16-year-old starlet Lamine Yamal.

-His brother Nico Williams added the finishing touch late on to complete a superb night for the hosts, and a miserable one for Barca, despite a battling performance.
+His brother Nico Williams added the finishing touch late on to complete a superb night for the hosts, and a miserable one for Barca.

+"It's a tough blow because we're out of the competition but we have to continue fighting, we still have the Champions League, we still have La Liga," Barcelona defender Ronald Araujo told TVE.

 After Barcelona's recent humbling by Real Madrid in the Spanish Super Cup final Xavi admitted the team needs to win a trophy this season.